pranavjoshi-hub/term-deposit-subscription/README.md

 2. K-Nearest Neighbours - **89.3%**

 ## Project Results
-* The model shall enable the bank during promotional campaigns to identify and focus on potential clients who are predicted to subscribe to the term deposit.
+* The classification model shall enable the bank during promotional campaigns to identify and focus on potential clients who are predicted to subscribe to the term deposit.
-* The model could help the bank save at least 30% on promotional expenses.
+* The model could help the bank save at least 30% on promotional expenditure.